Cataract surgery complications

 There are three steps to a YAG laser capsulotomy:

 Eye drops are used to dilate the pupil.
-This enables your hospital ophthalmologist to see the entire lens capsule.
+This enables your ophthalmologist to see the entire lens capsule.

 The laser removes the hazy posterior capsule from your line of sight without making an incision or touching the eye.

 Medicated eye drops are applied after the procedure to prevent inflammation.

 The procedure takes only a few minutes and is painless.